 - Keep in touch with all the contacts

 you gathered abroad.
-Write to them, stating your serious
+Write or email them, stating your serious

 interest in returning to work in that country after graduation